-The Compass School of Powell, Ohio, a premier Reggio Emilia preschool, offers innovative child-centered programs serving families in Powell, Dublin, Lewis Center, Worthington and the Greater Columbus area.
-The Powell campus opened in 1999 and was an early adopter of the Reggio-Inspired philosophy in central Ohio.
+The Compass School of Powell, Ohio, a premier Reggio Emilia preschool, offers innovative child-centered early education programs serving families in Powell, Dublin, Lewis Center, Worthington and the Greater Columbus area.
+The Powell campus opened in 1999 and was an early adopter of the Reggio-Inspired philosophy of early childhood education in central Ohio.

-In 2010, The Compass School of Powell became an NAEYC accredited program, and has maintained accreditation since that time.
-NAEYC accreditation is arguably the most recognized and respected benchmark of quality in early childhood education.
+In 2010, The Compass School of Powell became a NAEYC accredited program and has maintained accreditation since that time.
+NAEYC accreditation is arguably the most recognized and respected benchmark of quality in early childhood education programs.

-The Compass School of Powell’s early childhood education center has twelve classrooms to support Infant, Toddler, Preschool, Pre-K, Private Kindergarten, Kindergarten Enrichment, After School and Summer Camp programs.
+The Compass School of Powell’s early childhood education center has twelve classrooms that support Infant, Toddler, Preschool, Prekindergarten, Private Kindergarten, Kindergarten Enrichment, After School and Summer Camp programs.
 For school-age programs, The Compass School of Powell currently offers transportation to/from select Olentangy and Dublin School District schools, including Indian Springs, Scioto Ridge, Wyandot Run, Tyler Run, Liberty Tree and Chapman Elementary Schools.

 The Powell campus is conveniently located at 3989 North Hampton Drive just off Sawmill Parkway, and 2.5 miles north of I-270.
 The school is also just a five-minute drive from the Columbus Zoo and Aquarium!
 Click here for directions from your location.
 We look forward to showing you our beautiful school — a leader in early childhood education in Ohio!

 Thank you for your interest in The Compass School of Powell, Ohio.
 We are excited to share information with you regarding our Reggio-Inspired early childhood programs.
 We believe in the strength, power and potential of every child.
 We think that our child-centered philosophy, combined with excellent parent communication, a warm and welcoming school environment, and wonderful teachers will provide your family with an unparalleled early education and child care experience.